 He still had a contract with Ferrari but for the 2016 campaign he moved to race with a newly formed Haas F1 Team, alongside Romain Grosjean.
 The start of the season wasn’t good as the Mexican retired from the opening two races but later improved slightly.
 He finished 11th in four races so far, narrowly missing to collect his first point with a new team.
 Unfortunatelly, the Mexican failed to score points until the end of campaign and was dropped from the team.

 After being left without drive in Formula 1, Gutierrez quickly found a new engagement.
 In 2017 he began racing in the IndyCar Series with Dale Coyne Racing but also in the FIA Formula E Championship with the Techeetah team.
+He recorded seven starts in the IndyCar Series and three starts in the Formula E, scoring no wins or podiums.

 Esteban Gutierrez is a big racing enthusiast and he is not passionate about Formula 1 and karting racing only, but he also likes motorbike trials and virtual racing.
 Hockenheimring is his favorite circuit and when he is not behind the wheel, Gutierrez is enjoying in golf and skiing.